ethereumjs/ethereumjs-monorepo/packages/trie/examples/README.md

 Another branch node, itself containing two leaf nodes at indexes `3` and `4`, just like in our previous example!

 That's all for the four types of nodes.
 Congratulations on making it this far: the hardest part of Merkle Patricia Trees is now behind us!
 Before going further, I encourage you to play with the examples and build your nodes!
 Try to create and verify one of each type by yourself.
-If you'd like, you can also go through [this other example](https://github.com/ethereum/wiki/wiki/Patricia-Tree#example-trie).
+If you'd like, you can also go through [this other example](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/#example-trie).
 It presents the same concepts from a slightly different angle.

 ## 3. Generating and Verifying Hashes

 We're almost there!
 The only thing we haven't covered is the "Merkle" part of the Merkle Patricia Trees.
 As you may know, Merkle trees are hash trees that allow us to efficiently verify information.
-In the context of blockchains, Merkle Trees allow us to answer questions such as "Has this transaction been confirmed?".
+In the context of blockchains, Merkle Trees allow us to answer questions such as "Has this transaction been included in this block?".

 In Ethereum's Merkle Patricia Trees, each node is referenced to by its hash.
 Note that this hash also can be referred to as a "key", which can be confusing. **Note that the hash is not the same as the path we take when going down the trie**.